 Should you bring your own, or rent snorkel gear?

 Snorkel gear is available for rent on the beach at Hanauma Bay, though it is significantly more expensive than renting it elsewhere (standard set for $20; premium for $40) and the line can be quite long.
-We always bring our own, so do consider buying your own gear (or rent it) in town, so you can skip the waiting line and save some money.
+We always bring our own, so do consider buying your own gear (or renting it) in town, so you can skip the waiting line and save some money.

 Where to snorkel?